-A lot more information about Bee Cards can be found at https://faqs.baybus.co.nz/hc/en-nz/categories/36000194555-Bee-Card and https://faqs.baybus.co.nz/hc/en-nz/articles/360002437435-Rotorua-Urban-Fares
+A lot more information about Bee Cards can be found at https://faqs.baybus.co.nz/hc/en-nz/categories/360000194555-Bee-Card and Rotorua Urban - Baybus

 Clothing

 On most occasions New Zealanders dress informally but relatively conservatively.
 It is not uncommon however, to see men wearing shorts and no shirts, and women wearing sleeveless tops and short skirts or shorts during the summer.
 You may sometimes see people bare footed or wearing jandals (New Zealand slang for flip-flops).